bryce-24/bryce-24/README.md

 🎓 **Computer Science Student at the University of Idaho**
 I'm currently pursuing a Bachelor of Science in Computer Science, where I'm honing my skills in software development, AI, and web technologies.
 I'm committed to academic excellence and continuous learning.

-🚀 **Career Goals**
-I'm passionate about using my skills in software engineering to make new and innovative projects for people to enjoy!

 🔨 **Skills**
 ![C++](https://img.shields.io/badge/-C++-blue?logo=cplusplus)